Collaboration with the Empire of Japan: India

 The Indian Legion (Legion Freies Indien, Indische Freiwilligen Infanterie Regiment 950 or Indische Freiwilligen-Legion der Waffen-SS) was created in August 1942, recruiting chiefly from disaffected British Indian Army prisoners of war captured by Axis forces in the North African campaign.
 Most were supporters of the exiled nationalist and former president of the Indian National Congress Subhas Chandra Bose.
 The Royal Italian Army formed a similar unit of Indian prisoners of war, the Battaglione Azad Hindoustan.
-A Japanese-supported puppet state Azad Hind was also established with the Indian National Army as its military force.
+A Japanese-supported puppet state known as the Azad Hind was also established with the Indian National Army as its military force.